I am not a morning person.

 I think Amanda realized it at about the same moment because we looked over at each other, and then jumped out of our beds to look out the tiny circular windows of our cabin.
 We couldn’t have been happier that they had upgraded us from an inside cabin to an outside one.

 The morning sun bounced off the snow and the ocean as we slowly sailed closer.
 We stared out those windows, unable to stop smiling.
 This was what we had been waiting for, and we were finally there.
 Months of anticipation at home, long flights, buses, more than a week on a cruise ship with too many at-sea days, and I was smiling so much my face hurt.
 It was worth the seasickness we endured while crossing the Drake Passage.
+We couldn’t wait to check out some of the activities we could do in Antarctica.

 Remember when you were a kid, and you woke up on Christmas Day bursting with excitement because you could finally run down to the tree and open your presents?
 When Christmas was the best day of the year, the only day you didn’t mind getting up ridiculously early?